pbclive-digital/pbc-app-api/README.md

      ````

 ### Debug using IntelliJ
- * Before attached debugger in IntelliJ, open the `AppProperties.kt` file and hardcode the values to `appEnv="qa"`.
+ * Before attached debugger in IntelliJ, open the `AppProperties.kt` file and hardcode the values to `appEnv="staging"`.
    While debugging, it failed to read the properties.